 In November 2014, Malaysian Accounting Standards Board ("MASB") issued the final version of FRS 9: Financial Instruments which reflects all phases of the financial instruments project and replaces FRS 139: Financial Instruments: Recognition and Measurement and all previous versions of FRS 9.
 The standard introduces new requirements for classification and measurement, impairment and hedge accounting.
 FRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
-The adoption of FRS 9 will have an effect on the classification and measurement of the Group's and of the Company's financial liabilities.
+The adoption of FRS 9 will have an effect on the classification and measurement of the Group's and of the Company's financial assets, but no impact on the classification and measurement of the Group's and of the Company's financial liabilities.